CedricChauvet/Safe-Cook/docker/README.md

 #### images sent to the server will be saved in the windows ./mount directory.
 #### to check what the volume contains on the docker side:
       docker exec -it sc_v2 ls /mount

+#### This is our image, pytorch is essential to use Yolo.
+      FROM pytorch/pytorch:1.13.1-cuda11.6-cudnn8-runtime